City-level Fan Festival tracker

 Are World Cup 2026 Fan Festivals free?

 Not always in the same way.
-Some Fan Festival plans are free or public, but registration, capacity limits, timed entry, premium areas, or ticketing can still apply.
-Los Angeles has a ticketed Fan Festival signal, so always verify the specific city.
+Some Fan Festival plans are free or public, but registration, timed reservations, capacity controls, premium areas, or ticketing can still apply.
+Toronto has free and premium reservations, Los Angeles has a ticketed official event signal, and Boston points to advance registration, so always verify the specific city before planning around free walk-up entry.

 Start with FIFA and the official host-city or venue page.
 Do not rely on social posts, private watch-party ads, or screenshots for registration, capacity, hours, bag policy, or entry rules.